palja1n/error-handling-in-cpp/README.md

-# Error Handling in CPP
+# Exception Handling in CPP

 **Name**: Pal Jain
 **Class**: ENTC A3